-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Sacramento District, MILL ROAD ESTATES, SPK-2006-50231 C. PROJECT LOCATION AND BACKGROUND INFORMATION: County/parish/borough: Wasatch State: Utah City: Heber City Center coordinates of site (lat/long in degree decimal format): Lat.
-40.5023280815931°, Long. -111.398367370646° Universal Transverse Mercator: 12 466245.92 4483589.36 Name of nearest waterbody: Provo River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: None Name of watershed or Hydrologic Unit Code (HUC): Provo.
-Utah., 16020203 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form: D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: Field Determination.
-Date(s): March 5, 2015 SECTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
-[Required] ☐ Waters subject to the ebb and flow of the tide.
+В. DISTRICT OFFICE, FILE NAME, AND NUMBER: Sacramento District, Redwood Saratoga Parcel, SPK-2017-00501 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Utah County/parish/borough: Utah City: Saratoga Springs Center coordinates of site (lat/long in degree decimal format): Lat.
+40.4076°, Long111.9229° Universal Transverse Mercator: 12 421694.67 4473403.62 Name of nearest waterbody: Jordan River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Jordan River Name of watershed or Hydrologic Unit Code (HUC): Utah Lake, 16020201 ☐ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. ☐ Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form: D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: August 14, 2017 Field Determination.
+Date(s): CTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION. ere are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in review area.
+[Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required] 1.
-Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs ☐ Non-RPWs that flow directly or indirectly into TNWs ☐ Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet. wide, and/or acres.
-Wetlands: acres. c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable):3 Describing properties of the p jurisdictional.
-Explain: The site was investigated to determine if ordinary high water mark (OHWM) exists within a segment of channel that was historically the Spring Creek channel alignment.
-The investigation found that 100% of the flow has been diverted from the channel just upstream from the study area and no
+Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION. ere are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+1. Waters of the U.S. a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area:

+Non-wetland waters: linear feet, wide, and/or acres.
+Wetlands: acres.

+c.
+Limits (boundaries) of jurisdiction based on: Pick List

+Elevation of established OHWM (if known):

+2. Non-regulated waters/wetlands (check if applicable):3